Arceuthobium littorum

 Arceuthobium littorum is a species of dwarf mistletoe known as coastal dwarf mistletoe.
-It is a endemic to the coastline of northern California, where it lives as a parasite on Bishop pine and Monterey pine trees, and occasionally on Bolander's pine.
+It is endemic to the coastline of northern California, where it lives as a parasite on Bishop pine and Monterey pine trees, and occasionally on Bolander's pine.
 This species significantly impacts the ecology of coastal pine forests, negatively affecting the health of host trees but providing important habitat and food for other organisms.

 Description

 Like other dwarf mistletoes, A. littorum grows on and parasitizes conifers.
 The principal hosts of A. littorum are Bishop pine (Pinus muricata) and Monterey pine (Pinus radiata), meaning that A. littorum shows a strong preference for infecting these hosts over other conifer species; Bolander's pine (Pinus contorta var. bolanderi) is an occasional host.
 Moreover, A. littorum is the only species in its genus known to infect any of these three pines.

 For the first few years of its life, a dwarf mistletoe plant grows entirely within a young branch of the host tree, developing a system of tissues called haustoria to extract water and nutrients from the tree's xylem and phloem, respectively.
 Eventually, A. littorum sends out a network of aerial stems, which range from 5 to 22 cm in length, but most are 10 cm long.
 These shoots are flabellately branched, dark green, greenish brown, or yellow-green in color, and bear small, scale-like leaves.
 Although the stems contain chlorophyll, A. littorum photosynthesizes at a low rate, relying on its host for the vast majority of its carbohydrates.

 The fruit of A. littorum are notably rounder than that of related species and range in color from green to red.

 Dwarf mistletoes are dioecious, meaning that A. littorum plants produce either male (staminate) or female (pistillate) flowers.
 The male flowers are 3.5–5.7 mm in diameter and predominantly 4-petaled, although flowers with 3 or 5 petals are also common; the presence of 5-merous flowers is a key morphological difference between A. littorum and the closely-related mistletoe species A. occidentale.
 Flowers bloom in August and September, and fruit take an average of 14 months to mature after pollination.
 The mature fruit is a green or red berry, approximately 4–5 mm long, and almost as wide as long, unlike most species of dwarf mistletoe which produce more narrowly oblong berries.
 Peak seed dispersal occurs in September and October, when hydrostatic pressure inside the berry ejects the seed at an initial velocity of approximately 100 km/h, and a sticky coating called viscin helps the seeds adhere to branches or foliage of potential host trees they strike.